 The college friend, meanwhile, has joined top-secret military research programs, and has become convinced that not merely free will but all ‘folk psychology’ constructs (like personality, love, or values), have no intrinsic existence beyond mere neurological operations (see eliminative materialism), and thus, are completely manipulable through technological means (specifically, a souped-up transcranial magnetic stimulation).
 He himself has used the machine to achieve a kind of enlightenment or derealization where he ceases to have any sense of consciousness, identity, planning, or morality, but instead, has only burning desire to win the Argument by modifying victims the protagonist knew into horrifying deaths, such as inverting pleasure & pain so the victim orgasmically cuts herself to death or feels the constant presence of God & collapses under the stress.

-Unfortunately for her, because sex+violence is the ultimate drug, and she has had all human constraints removed from her, she has doomed herself to death by hedonism, and the tables are turned on her by the friend.
-With her out of the way and the protagonist & ex-wife imprisoned in the machine, he proceeds to manipulate their minds, going through extreme states of pleasure, pain, spiritual rapture, love for each other, etc, including stranger states of consciousness involving misattribution of agency or denial of reality (think Capgras delusion or the rubber-hand illusion).
+Unfortunately for her, because sex+violence is the ultimate addictive drug, overriding all other goals or semantic meaning in life, and she has had all human constraints removed from her, she has doomed herself to an apocalyptic death by hedonism; and the tables are turned on her by the friend.
+With her out of the way and the protagonist & ex-wife imprisoned in the machine, he proceeds to manipulate their minds, going through extreme states of pleasure, pain, spiritual rapture, love for each other, etc, including stranger states of consciousness involving misattribution of agency or denial of reality.
 The last resistance of the protagonist is shattered, and the Argument is over.

 Relevance

 Neuropath is much more explicit in laying out the philosophy of mind & ethics than anything in the Second Apocalypse; the ‘Semantic Apocalypse’ is only hinted out in the background of the alien enemies, but is conveniently explained.
-In it, we see characters argue against the broad philosophies in a contemporary setting, and they are often the counterarguments or questions a reader would have (doubtless because Bakker is drawing them from the actual comments of his college students).
+In it, we see characters argue against the broad philosophies in a contemporary setting, and they are often the counterarguments or questions a reader would have (because Bakker is drawing them from his college students).
 It even ends the same way that the Second Apocalypse series does—with a sudden Frankenstein-like accident of a creator undone by his creation.

-What Neuropath makes clear is something that, like the Dune references, should have been immediately obvious from details like the title of Second Apocalypse (see “Second Apocalypse of James”) or the focus on magicians of the ‘Gnosis’ school—Bakker is a gnostic.
-For all the acquired scientific plumage, Bakker believes, deep down, in a fallen material world molded by demiurges like Evolution in which humans are trapped in cycles of reincarnation & ignorance, and somewhere outside, there is a higher better world with a single unmoved-mover eternal true God; any cause below that is immoral and to be rejected as merely another snare of the demiurges or archons of the current aeon.
-The more science disenchants the human mind, the more it dispels the morality of any human values, revealing them as just more material dross; and when it has disenchanted the entire mind, all that is left is disgust.
+What Neuropath makes clear is something that, like the Dune references, should have been immediately obvious from details like the title of Second Apocalypse (see “Second Apocalypse of James”) or the focus on magicians of the ‘Gnosis’ school—for all the cynicism and lurid sex-violence, at heart, Bakker is something of a disappointed romantic, or to put it more precisely, Bakker is a gnostic.
+For all his acquired scientific plumage, Bakker believes, deep down, in a fallen material world molded by demiurges like Evolution in which humans are trapped in cycles of reincarnation & ignorance, and somewhere outside, there is a higher better world with a single unmoved-mover eternal true God; any cause below that is immoral and to be rejected as merely another snare of the demiurges or archons of the current aeon.
+The more science disenchants the human mind, the more it dispels the morality of any human values, revealing them as just more material dross; and when it has disenchanted the entire mind, all that is left is—

 -